Zodiacs landing in Gold Harbour, South Georgia, Antarctica

 I have a secret to tell you.., Or perhaps it is no secret at all,,, I love expedition cruising!
 Whether it is in Antarctica, the Arctic, Papua New Guinea, Costa Rica or Patagonia, I love the freedom of expedition cruising.

-Let me tell you what is so great about expedition cruising and why you should go.
+Let me tell you what is so great about adventure cruising and why you should go.

 You get to places you otherwise cannot

 Some locations on our planet can only be reached by ship.
-Be it the fjords of Patagonia, the far north of Canada, the spectacular wilderness of Antarctica and the surrounding islands, the Galapagos, Alaska - none of these locations can be reached by road.
+Be it the fjords of Patagonia, the far north of Canada, the spectacular wilderness of Antarctica, the Galapagos, Alaska - none of these locations can be reached by road.
 As a result you get to explore places few others have been to, where cultures thrive and where wildlife is unafraid of people.

 You feel like an explorer